Blackbear Bosin: Keeper of the Plains

 at the confluence of the Big Arkansas and Little Arkansas rivers,—a site sacred to Native Americans, and the former home of the Wichita tribe.

 Construction of the sculpture began in 1970 and, after multiple financial setbacks, was finally completed in 1974, ostensibly as a commemorative project in preparation for the 1976 United States Bicentennial.
 A ceremony with performances and blessings by local Indigenous peoples, including a blessing in the Winnebago language by Etta Hunter, and speech by U.S. Senator Bob Dole, was held for the official unveiling of the giant sculpture.

 In subsequent years, the statue has come be the unofficial (in some cases, official) symbol of Wichita, — widely reproduced and represented — and is the core element in the official seal of the surrounding county, Sedgwick County, Kansas.

-The Keeper has become the focal point of a $20 million dollar river-beautification project, with ornate, symbolic footbridges built to the site, and a park, walkways, gardens and fire pits installed around the statue, which has been mounted on a 30-foot-high rock pedestal jutting out into the river.
+The Keeper has become the focal point of a $20 million river-beautification project, with ornate, symbolic footbridges built to the site, and a park, walkways, gardens and fire pits installed around the statue, which has been mounted on a 30-foot-high rock pedestal jutting out into the river.
 The statue is the centerpiece of some public events, including Native American events and commemorations of the statue, itself.

 In 1975, two 10-foot replicas of the sculpture were installed in Wichita's sister cities: Tlalnepantla, Mexico, and Orleans, France.
 Starting in 2017, a local business organization began commissioning dozens of 10-foot glass-fiber replicas of the statue, for installation throughout the city—each one decorated individually by local artists, usually with a locally relevant symbolic theme.